graphefruit/Beanconqueror/README.md

 ## Special thanks

-- Nicola for giving the app a whole new design :)
+- Nicola for giving the app a whole new design.

 ## Getting the App
 The App is a cross platform application, running on the ionic framework.